mars0i/majure/doc/tips.md

 * `proxy`
 * `gen-class`

+(The *3opt7* version of my Students-in-Clojure program contains files illustrating alternative ways of defining the `Student` class using each of these options.
+See docs/3opt7.md for discussion of their speed differences.)

 `defrecord` is commonplace in Clojure so, other things being equal, it should perhaps be preferred.
 Other things are not always equal, though.
+`deftype` is similar, and in the 3opt7 tests, it was a lot faster than `defrecord`.
+(I'm a little bit surprised at that.
+I wonder if I didn't use `defrecord` in the best possible way.)

-Only `deftype` allows multiple mutable fields, using the `:unsyncronized-mutable` or `:volatile-mutable` keywords.
+Only `deftype` allows *multiple* mutable fields, using the `:unsyncronized-mutable` or `:volatile-mutable` keywords.

 Only `proxy` and `gen-class` allow you to inherit from an existing class